top of page

 First day cover, commemorating the 30th anniversary of the first flight from Salisbury to London on Imperial Airways

-Another large cover celebrating the 30th anniversary of the first airmail flight from Rhodesia to the UK.
-This cover which was posted from Northern Rhodesia is in excellent condition.
+Another large cover commemorating 30 years of the inauguration of airmail between the Federation of Rhodesia & Nyasaland & the UK.
+This cover was posted from Northern Rhodesia (now Zambia).
 The recipient's name has been blurred for privacy reasons.

 Rhodesia - Bahrain 1963